bradleymccandless/email-images.sh/README.md

 Make sure to install inotify-tools.
 I posted the script here because it has a few features that I love:

 - Send emails using only bash (ok, ok. bash+openssl).
 - SMTP pipelining.
-Reuse the TLS connection for all recipients instead of starting one per each recipient.
+Reuse the TLS connection and AUTH for all recipients instead of using one for each recipient.
 - inotify waits for all the new screenshots to land on the disk.